 Advantages & Disadvantages of NVR Explained

-NVR (Network Video Recorder) systems provide high-quality video, easy installation with PoE, and advanced features like remote access and smart analytics.
+NVR systems provide high-quality video, easy installation with PoE, and advanced features like remote access and smart analytics.
 They are ideal for modern surveillance needs and scalable setups.
-However, NVR systems are more expensive, depend on a stable network, and may require basic technical knowledge for setup and security configuration.
+However, NVR systems are more expensive, depend on a stable network, and may require basic technical knowledge for setup.

 ✅ Advantages of NVR